erinliu805/cs326-final-lambda/ideas.md

 #### (a).
 User can post their experiences, share pictures, and  make tag and rank for different off-campus living options.
 #### (b).
 Users can comment on each other's post and start a discussion session below every posts.
 #### (c).
 Users that belong to the same housing area can form smaller group.
+The discussion section is structured like a forum - each housing area is a group, where users can create posts and others can respond in a typical thread fashion.

+### 3b.
+If we have time
+#### (a).
+Users looking for someone to sublet to during the summer, or looking for someone to take over their lease after they move out, can post offers for such on a publically available marketplace.
+Anyone wishing to take up an offer should be able to find their contact information, which should be included in the offer, and thus contact the original poster